LeonardoNevesDuarte/vba-excel-google-firebase/README.md

 ## Table of Contents
 * [Pre-Requirements](#pre-requirements)

-## General Information
-* This template was built top help people quickly setup a development environment and focus on their business rules
-* Most of the work to build standard objects for web/hybrid mobile apps is done, it means you can set parameters and call functions according to your needs and UI elements will be displayed
-* This template relies on top technologies for both back-end and front-end
-* Of course, there's always room for improvements, so check the plans for future releases

 ## Pre-Requirements
 * A Google Firebase project created considering:
     * Valid user with e-mail and password set